Lyquix/tpl_lyquix/README.md

   * Sets meta viewport
   * Use MobileDetect to identify if the visitor is using a mobile device, and whether it is a tablet or phone, and adds classes to the body tag
+  * Detection can be set to be done server-side (PHP) or client-side (JS)
+  * A JS object lqx.mobileDetect is created with the result of mobile detection
   * Responsive and fluid: in the documentation you can find more information about our approach to responsive and fluid design
   * Sets mobile icons